Babtsov/jos/README.md

 The first instruction to be executed is a jmp instruction, which jumps to the segmented address CS = 0xf000 and IP = 0xe05b -> 0xfe05b, which is still in the BIOS.
 The BIOS loads the first boot sector (512 bytes) to addresses: 0x7c00 through 0x7dff then JMPs CS:IP to 0000:7c00. our bootloader resides in these 512 bytes.
+## inside the bootloader
+if we look at `obj/boot/boot.asm` we see the disassembly of the actual bootloader.
+The source code for the bootloader itself is in `boot/` directory.